Contact: Naomi Githae, email@example.com / 410-617-2920

 - Students must have at least a 2.8 QPA or higher to be cleared by Loyola;

-- Students interested in studying abroad either in the fall or spring semester must apply to Loyola by Wednesday after Thanksgiving break, of sophomore year;
+- Students interested in studying abroad either in the fall or spring semester must apply to Loyola by 11:59 pm on the second Wednesday after Thanksgiving break, of sophomore year;

 - Students must apply to Loyola first.
 Once you apply to Loyola, you will receive the clearance letter to apply to Fairfield;